openMetadataInitiative/openMINDS_documentation/docs/shared/contribution_guidelines/build_pipelines.rst

 Workflow example flow
 ---------------------

-Let's say a modification of a schema in the core model is pushed onto `openMINDS_core`_.
+Let's say a modification of a schema in the core module is pushed onto `openMINDS_core`_.
 This will trigger the following series of workflows:

 1. The ``openMINDS_upstream`` workflow of the `openMINDS_core`_ repository is triggered, which in turn triggers the ``build`` workflow of the **central** `openMINDS`_ repository’s ``pipeline`` branch.
 2. The ``build`` workflow of the **central** repository executes and pushes an updated version onto the ``main`` branch.
 3. The ``openMINDS_upstream`` workflow of the **central** repository is triggered, which in turn triggers the ``build`` workflows of each of the **target** repositories.
 4. The ``build`` workflows of the **target** repositories execute and the changes are pushed onto the ``main`` repository branches.

-The result of this series of workflows is that both the **central** and the **target** repositories are updated with the latest change from the core model.
+The result of this series of workflows is that both the **central** and the **target** repositories are updated with the latest change from the core module.

 For target repository developers
 --------------------------------